harmansk/Inventory_Management/README.md

     "quantity": 22
 }

-3. FOr Get Request in POSTMAN use below URL :
+3. For Get Request in POSTMAN use below URL :

     To get all records in inverntory excel : ( http://localhost:8000/items  )

     To get particular item number from inventory excel: ( http://localhost:8000/items/12 ) (Note: Here 12 is item_number)

 4. For Updating existing records use PUT request with url Like ( http://localhost:8000/items/113 )